Buffalo Springfield: New Buffalo Springfield and reunion attempts

 In 1984, Bruce Palmer teamed up with Frank Wilks (vocals, guitar), Stan Endersby (guitar) and Alan Prosser (drums) to form the Springfield Band, which became Buffalo Springfield Revisited in 1985 when Dewey Martin was brought up to Toronto to join, and off they went on tour for the next three to four years under this band name (though Martin dropped out by 1987).
 Neil Young and Stephen Stills gave Buffalo Springfield Revisited permission to tour with that name.

 In July 1986, Palmer, Martin, Furay, Young and Stills gathered at Stills' house, with Buffalo Springfield Revisited keyboardist Harlan Spector, to rehearse for an apparent reunion tour.
 One of the 1986 rehearsals was video recorded.
 It was the last time all five original members performed together.
 Plans for a subsequent reunion tour were abandoned.

 By 1990, Bruce Palmer and Frank Wilks had moved to Topanga, California, where Dennis Knicely joined to perform percussion.
 The following year they started White Buffalo along with Dewey Martin and others, then Martin formed the short lived Buffalo Springfield Again in 1991 with Billy Darnell (guitar), Robin Lambe (bass) and Michael Curtis (vocals, guitar).
-But Furay issued a cease and desist order on Martin in 1992 and he retired from music again the following year.
+But Furay issued a cease and desist order on Martin in 1992, and Martin retired from music again the following year.

-2010-11 reunion
+2010–11 reunion

 On his album Silver & Gold (2000), Young sang of his desire to re-form the group and to "see those guys again and give it a shot" in "Buffalo Springfield Again".
 Palmer (2004) and Martin (2009) later died, preventing a reunion of the original lineup.

 Young, Stills and Furay reunited at the annual Bridge School Benefit concerts on October 23 and 24, 2010, in Mountain View, California.
 Rolling Stone called the performance "nostalgic, blissful, and moving".

 The band reunited for six concerts starting in Oakland on 1 June 2011, followed by dates in Los Angeles and Santa Barbara, before moving on to play the 2011 Bonnaroo Music & Arts Festival in Manchester, Tennessee.
 The band consisted of Furay, Stills, Young, Rick Rosas and Joe Vitale.
 According to Furay and a band spokesman, the group planned a full tour in 2012, but this was delayed because Young was recording two new albums with Crazy Horse.
-On 27 February 2012, Furay announced that the band is on indefinite hiatus.
+On 27 February 2012, Furay announced that the band was on indefinite hiatus.